rainerpm/CSAssignmentChecker/README.md

 * **Basic Verification.**  For a Python or JAVA program that simply prints its output, **CSAC** runs the student's program and compares the program's generated output to a teacher provided "golden" output file named **gold.txt**.
   * The student's program may optionally read test input data from a file named **@.dat** (as part of an assignment, student's are usually provided a **@.dat** file with a few basic test cases; typically a teacher will provide **CSAC** a **@.dat** file with more comprehensive test cases).
   * The student's program may optionally prompt the user for input - e.g. Python: input() JAVA: scan.nextInt().
 To provide this user input, the teacher provides **CSAC** with one or more **pgmUserInput&.txt** files (& is a unique identifier, usually 1,2,3, ...) - **CSAC** runs the submitted program once for each user input file.
+  * [OPTIONAL] The teacher may provide a **find.txt** file that specifies text to search for in the student's submission which CSAC compares to the expected results in **findGold.txt** (see details below).
+Each line in **find.txt** specifies the name of a function/method and the text to search for in that function/method.
+To search anywhere in the program submission use "canBeAnywhere" in place of the function/method name.
+Or to search code that is outside any functions in Python use "outsideAFunction".

 * **Advanced Verification (JAVA only).** **CSAC** does the **Basic Verification** above and then runs these OPTIONAL programs
   * **@Checker.java**  [provided by teacher] Code provided by the teacher to check the contents of the student's program (number and type of instance variables as well as details on the constructors and methods in the student's program).
 The output is compared to the **checker.txt** file provided by the teacher.